 While few animals are truly silent, hermit crabs are close.
 The noise made by hermit crabs is unique, a cross between a chirping cricket and a croaking frog.
 This is known as stridulation.

 It’s suggested that hermit crabs stridulate to ward off competition for shells or denote pain and irritation.
 Some hermit crabs also verbalize when afraid or overstimulated.

 If a hermit crab is noisy, it’s attempting to get the attention of another hermit crab.

 Are Hermit Crabs Noisy Pets?

 Hermit crabs aren’t completely silent, though.
-Their legs clack when climbing the walls of their habitat and shells often clash.
-Also, hermit crabs communicate.
+Their legs clack when climbing the walls of their habitat, and shells often clash.
+Also, hermit crabs communicate with each other.

 How Do Hermit Crabs Make Sounds?